ThijsCarriere/Master-Thesis/README.md

 In this folder, the documents that form the products of this project are presented.
 This includes the research report and the master thesis.
 <br><br>
 **2. Data:**<br>
 In this folder, all data used in this project can be found.
-The three subfolders give:\
+The three subfolders give:
-- the public raw TIMSS data, used for the empirical example (2.1)\
+- the public raw TIMSS data, used for the empirical example (2.1)
-- the TIMSS data after preprocessing, used for the analyses of the thesis (2.2)\
+- the TIMSS data after preprocessing, used for the analyses of the thesis (2.2)
 - the data obtained by the simulations, used for the simulation outcomes in the thesis (2.3)
 <br><br>
-<<<<<<< HEAD
 **3. Scripts:**<br>
 In this folder, all scripts can be found that are used in the analyses and pre-processing of the project.
 With the use of these scripts, all results can be obtained and recreated.